Ethical-Dyl/road-writeup/README.md

 # Final... uh Final Thoughts

-This was a very cool room for me personally as I have never used MongoDB so researching the syntax to use was enlightening and humbling!
+This was a neat room for me personally as I have never used MongoDB so researching the syntax to use was enlightening and goes to show there is something to be learned every minute of every day.

-Looking forward to doing more CTF's, if you have any reccomendations please let me know!
+Looking forward to doing more CTF writeups, if you have any reccomendations please let me know!